Gathering and Usage of Information

 Ongoing Privacy Efforts

-Free the People approaches our Internet communications with respect for and commitment to individual privacy rights and concerns.
+Free the People Foundation approaches our internet communications with respect for and commitment to individual privacy rights and concerns.
 We support active self-regulation of this environment to ensure that responsible organizations maintain the right to use all communications media to interact with the public.
-As the Internet evolves, our policy will continue to develop.
+As the internet evolves, our policy will continue to develop.
 Please check back periodically to see changes and additions.

-If you have any questions about our privacy practices or the Free the People website, please click here to contact us.
+If you have any questions about our privacy practices or the Free the People Foundation website, please contact us.

 Last Updated: February 23, 2016